jamziesj/meoww/replit.md

 - ✓ Fleet services: Updated titles and descriptions to use "Flexible" instead of "24/7"

 ### Hero Page Content Update (January 2025)
-- ✓ **Title Change**: Updated from "Save hundreds on replacing your windshield" to "Local Care Makes the Difference"
+- ✓ **Main Title**: Reverted to "Save hundreds on replacing your windshield"
+- ✓ **Main Description**: Reverted to original mobile repair messaging
+- ✓ **Right Section Update**: Moved "Local Care Makes the Difference" messaging to icon section
-- ✓ **Description Update**: Changed to focus on Omaha weather damage and cost escalation messaging
+- ✓ **Right Section Content**: Updated with Omaha weather damage and cost escalation messaging
-- ✓ **Bullet Points Refresh**: Updated all 4 service highlights to emphasize local care:
+- ✓ **Bullet Points Optimization**: Shortened text for mobile-friendly single-line display:
-  - Same-day service from trusted Omaha professionals
+  - Same-day or next day service
-  - Don't get pressured into unnecessary replacement
+  - We don't pressure unnecessary replacement
-  - Personal attention, not corporate call centers
+  - Personal help, not corporate call centers
   - 15-30 minute repairs at your location
+- ✓ **Mobile Responsive**: Added text-sm on mobile and text-base on larger screens for better readability

 ### Email System Status (January 2025)
 - ✓ **Quote Form Functionality**: Quote form properly captures and logs all customer information